-Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.
+Smiling college student uses his smartphone on a sunny campus walkway.

 How to Choose the Best Student Card for Study Abroad